MicrosoftDocs/sql-docs/azure-sql/database/xevent-code-event-file.md

 1. Create an Azure Storage account, or find an existing suitable account to use.
 1. Create a container in this storage account.
-1. Grant the required access to the container using either an RBAC role assignment, or a SAS token.
+1. Grant the [!INCLUDE [ssde-md](../../docs/includes/ssde-md.md)] required access to the container using either an RBAC role assignment, or a SAS token.
 1. Create a credential in the database or managed instance where you create the event session.
 1. Create, start, and use an event session.